Xilinx/versal-restart-trd/README.md

 [![Changelog](https://img.shields.io/badge/-4._Changelog-grey)](#changelog)<br>

 ## Introduction
-A TRD, i.e Techincal Reference Design, is a very insightful way to demostrate what features and capabilities PLM Firmware has to offer.
+A TRD, i.e Technical Reference Design, is a very insightful way to demonstrate what features and capabilities PLM Firmware has to offer.
 Each TRD developed aims to target specific set of features for our customers and their usability.<br>
 Here are some key changes for 2025.2 and onward releases by PM Team:
 - All our TRDs will now be based on the new EDF Yocto Flow.
 - When it comes to pre-built images, users/customers can just download the published .wic image and build PDI using EDF flow as described later in the documents.